EXXETA/devops-demo/README.md

 The team maintaining the mathematics service is interested in seeing which arithmetic operations our users are most interested in.
-To this end, they attached their service to a StatsD / Graphite service which allows them to easily monitor the number of times each operation is invoked.
+To this end, they attached their service to a StatsD / Graphite service which allows them to easily monitor the number of times each arithmetic operation is invoked.
-Here the team increments a corresponding counter every time an operation is invoked.
+Here the team increments a corresponding counter every time an arithmetic operation is invoked.

 This now allows our mathematics team to monitor in real-time service-level metrics in their Graphite web interface: